Theocondette/RL_PPO_in_Vectorized_Robotic_Environments/README.md

 # RL_PPO_in_Vectorized_Robotic_Environments

 ## Objective
 This project delves into implementing and analyzing the Proximal Policy Optimization (PPO) algorithm in vectorized robotic environments, such as those provided by Mujoco and BRAX.
-The primary goal is to develop a PPO agent from scratch and evaluate its performance in various complex environments.

 ## Methodology